dplanitzer/Serena/Commands/shell/Language.md

 * Value Types
   * String: a sequence of characters
   * Int: a 32bit signed integer value
-  * Void: the unit type
+  * Void: the unit type which has exactly one value: void
-  * Undefined: the uninhabited bottom type
+  * Never: the uninhabited bottom type (has no value at all)
-  * A Void value can not be assigned to a variable
+  * Note that the Void value can be assigned to a variable
-  * A Undefined value can be assigned to a variable, whoever any attempt to read/refer to the value will trigger a script termination
+  * There is no way to produce a value for Never.
+The script is terminated if a value would have to be produced for it

 * Scopes:
   * The bottom most scope is the global scope which is established when the shell starts up